Sri-Charan-316/multimodal-poetry-ai/README.md

 6. **Production Quality**: Robust error handling and user experience

 **🎭 The project is complete and ready for use! 🎭**

+—
+Privacy and UI notes:
+- Only owners/collaborators see the “Manage app” button when logged in.
+Viewers won’t see it.
+- Use `?embed=true` for a cleaner viewer experience.

 ---
 *Generated by Multimodal Poetry AI - Built with ❤️ and Streamlit*